Lumbar Spinal Stenosis: Red Flags to Watch For

 These signs indicate a potential spinal emergency.
 Getting a diagnosis and treatment as quickly as possible is the best way to protect your long-term health and mobility.

-When to Go to the Emergency Room
+When Should You Go to the Emergency Room?

 Most of the time, back pain doesn’t require a trip to the hospital.
 But when lumbar stenosis progresses to cauda equina syndrome, it becomes a true medical emergency where every minute matters.
 Knowing how to spot the warning signs and what to do next can make all the difference in your outcome.
 If you experience the “red flag” symptoms we discussed, it’s critical to seek emergency medical care immediately.
 Don’t wait to see if things get better on their own.